 Today, after almost 4 months, I decided to look back at the time gone by to see where am I heading.

 Since it is my blog where I have no obligation to impress someone, I can be brutally honest.
-I said so, because I have never (yes, never) before been able to talk so freely about my weight issues before an audience.
+I said so because I have NEVER before been able to talk so freely about my weight issues before an audience.

 The salads have been on but more than them, I have come to like the fruits.
 There has been a slow but sure shift in my liking for fruits.
 I have come to enjoy snacking on them.
 Breakfasts have been oats and free from all sugar though in the Mango season I did add it on a number of occasions but successfully avoided adding any sugar (or even honey) on 100% occasions.

 I am not too sure what should be the parameter to assess the results.
 If the overall feeling is to be counted, I am surely feeling fitter than I was four months ago.
 All the aches and pains I had begun to develop (slight pain in my shoulders, sometimes in the knee too) have been a thing of the past.
 I have lost one dress size, moved back two holes in my belt and lost 5 kg thus far.

 While looking for inspiration over the Internet, I came across countless weight-loss diary blogs where people had undergone a dramatic change in terms of weight in the time I have been actively working.
 With those examples in mind, if you’d look at me, I am sure we all would agree 5 kg is nothing exciting.